wavemaker/docs/learn/how-tos/dynamic-form.md

 #### Modifying Dynamic Form Metadata

-1. If the Form fields do not render as expected, use the **on-beforerender** event to modify the provided field details into WaveMaker accepted format.
-For example, use the following format `on-beforerender="<Form_Widget_Name>Beforerender($metadata, $isolateScope)"` where `$isolateScope` is the accepted widget type.
+1. In WaveMaker Studio, Form expects the metadata in a particular format given in [Dynamic Forms in WaveMaker](#dynamic-forms-in-wavemaker).
+When the metadata returned by an existing API is not the same as the Form expects, use **on-beforerender** event to transform the metadata returned from API into the metadata the Form expects.
+For example, use the following format `on-beforerender="<Form_Widget_Name>Beforerender($metadata, $isolateScope)"`.

 [![](/learn/assets/add-formcode-onbeforerender-dynamicform.png)](/learn/assets/add-formcode-onbeforerender-dynamicform.png)